-I lost my legal job soon after the beginning of the financial meltdown (February 2009).
+I lost a full-time job as an attorney soon after the beginning of the financial meltdown (February 2009).
 That same month I took in a foster dog, a year-old pit bull named Duchess who was basically the shelter’s behavioral basket case.
 She lacked basically all obedience training and was dog-reactive, and my method of training her was essentially total immersion and trial-and-error.
 I had never trained a dog before and it was six months of blood, sweat, and tears (all mine, not hers).
 Still, at the end of that period, she had good basic manners and we had more or less conquered her reactivity toward big dogs.
 In other words, she was finally adoptable and indeed was eventually adopted.

 Her effect on me, however, was much more significant than simply taking in and returning a foster dog.
 I was absolutely smitten with pit bulls, committed to the rescue dog cause, and addicted to training.
 After that, I continued to take in foster dogs (especially the “difficult” ones) and began training individual dogs in both obedience and behavior modification for reactivity.